marcpuigpinos/llama-chat/README.md

 This command installs llama3 and starts a terminal chat.
 To exit write */bye*.

-At this point, Ollama and Llama3 model are sucssesfully installed.
-The next commands are to start, enable, stop and disable Ollama services.
+At this point, Ollama and Llama3 model are sucssesfully installed, so the Ollama service is enabled and started.
+The commands to start, enable, stop and disable the Ollama service are listed below in order to stop and start the service at will.

 * Enable and start the service: